Newsroom / Press

 Research News / March 31, 2025

 To survive in global competition over the long term, companies have to be efficient, cost-effective and use resources wisely in their production operations.
-AI-based monitoring and control of production based on ECC4P offers medium-sized businesses customized solutions with comprehensive data security from a single source.
+AI-based monitoring and control of production based on ECC4P (Edge Cloud Continuum for Production) offers medium-sized businesses customized solutions with comprehensive data security from a single source.
 The research team will be presenting their solutions at the joint Fraunhofer booth at this year’s Hannover Messe trade show.

 more info